 Bale Grist Mill

-Reginald then moved his family from New York City to this rural property in 1981 and soon began making home wine.
-The same year that the first commercial vintage of El Molino was produced (1987) he also purchased the 68-acre Star Vineyard in Rutherford.
-In addition, he owned the Revilo Vineyard near Meadowood Resort; its name came from spelling Reg’s last name of Oliver backwards.
-After Reginald passed away in 2005 his daughter, Lily Oliver (born in Manhattan) and her husband Jon (from South Africa) took ownership, and both continue to oversee the property and share the winemaking duties.
-Both have extensive backgrounds of making wine at a number of wineries, both domestically and abroad.
+In addition, he owned the 8.20 acre Revilo Vineyard near Meadowood Resort; its name came from spelling Reg’s last name of Oliver backwards.
+After Reginald passed away in 2005 his daughter, Lily Oliver (born in Manhattan) and her husband Jon Berlin (from South Africa) took ownership of Revilo Vineyard and El Molino Winery; Star Vineyard is a holding of the family owned RBO & Co., Investment Management.
+Both Lily and Jon continue to oversee the property and share the winemaking duties.
+Jon has an extensive background of making wine at a number of wineries, both domestically and abroad.

 The name El Molino in Spanish means “The Mill” which makes sense considering their proximity to the Bale Grist Mill.
 And their wine label is from the original design from the winery’s first vintage back in 1871 (featuring an image of the grist mill).
 An original El Molino bottle of wine dating from around 1900 is displayed on site and still contains the original label.